Do the Evolution

 "Do the Evolution" is a song by American rock band Pearl Jam.
 Featuring lyrics written by vocalist Eddie Vedder and music written by guitarist Stone Gossard, "Do the Evolution" is the seventh track on the band's fifth studio album, Yield (1998).
-Despite the lack of a commercial single release, the song managed to reach number 33 on the Billboard Alternative Songs chart.
+Despite the lack of a commercial single release, the song managed to reach number 33 on the Billboard Modern Rock Tracks chart.
 The song was included on Pearl Jam's 2004 greatest hits album, rearviewmirror (Greatest Hits 1991–2003).
 It was the first of the band's songs to receive a music video since "Oceans", the final single from the group's 1991 debut Ten.

 Origin and recording

 "Do the Evolution" features lyrics written by vocalist Eddie Vedder and music written by guitarist Stone Gossard.
 Bassist Jeff Ament does not appear on the track.
 Gossard recorded the bass line for the track.
 Vedder said that it is his favorite song from Yield.
 He stated, "I can listen to it like it's some band that just came out of nowhere.
 I just like the song.
 I was able to listen to it as an outside observer and just really play it over and over.
 Maybe because I was singing it from a third person so it didn't really feel like me singing."